cyuehara/cyuehara.github.io/essays/--- layout: essay type: essay title: I can & I will... Watch Me!  # All dates must be YYYY-MM-DD format! date: 2020-01-22 labels:   - Software Engineering  ---  <img class="ui medium left floated image" src="../images/Dumb questions.md

   someobject.doCalc();
 }
 ```
 This avoids a NullPointerException, when it is unknown if the object is null or not."
 The user's question was concise and did not giving extraneous information to make it confusing to the reader.
 It was good that they put an example code so the person who is answering their question has an idea of what they are talking about.
+It is always good to practice formatting questions the "smart way" therefore your question most likely will be answered with a useful and helpful solution.